 A night of no sleep, convinced the light in the distance was a kidnapper creeping forward across our rice field, coming with instructions to pay for your safety.
 Daylight was a relief, but the horror remained.
 I checked the fence maybe a note telling me how to pay was pinned there.
 Nothing.

-I checked the road, it was empty.
+I checked the road.
+It was empty.
 Like me inside, I didn’t know what to do.
-Your youngest son arrived, to help me he said.
+Your youngest son arrived to help me, he said.
 A first for him, someone who was openly disdainful and hateful simply because of my existence.
-But in crisis we must pull together, right?
+But in crisis, we must pull together, right?
 Isn’t that what families do?

 Innocent Children Grow Into Evil Adults

-Hours later he tells me he spoke to you.
+Hours later, he tells me he spoke to you.
 They were beating you.
 Hurting your already hurting self.
-I would be killed, and our house torched if the money wasn’t given.
-He was smug but I didn’t notice until later.
-When pieces fall, into place it takes time and thought.
+I would be killed and our house torched if the money wasn’t given.
+He was smug, but I didn’t notice until later.
+When pieces fall into place, it takes time and thought.

 We reported the kidnapping to local folks, those charged with the welfare of all that lived there.
 The one to who I spoke was earnest and cared, but the conceited behind laughed in a language I could barely understand.
-As tears slid down my face, they were telling me I should pay as I was wealthy because of my foreignness.
+As tears slid down my face, they told me I should pay as I was wealthy because of my foreignness.

-A Local Joke Terror Is Okay if You are Not a Local
+A Local Joke Terror Is Okay if You Are Not a Local

 I broke.
 This was you?
 Causing this pain?
-You who I loved with all my heart?
-You who I had nursed to health after near death?
+You, who I loved with all my heart?
+You, who I had nursed to health after near death?
 You?
 Betraying me?
 Why a charade, a pretense, an extortion if you wanted to leave the door was always open.

 There was no sympathy from the man of police who was with me at this discovery.
-A lover’s tiff he said, I should have given you more money, let your thieving offspring live with us no matter how abusive.
+A lover’s tiff, he said, I should have given you more money, let your thieving offspring live with us no matter how abusive.